Rohan-Morajkar/Elite-Electronics-Sales-and-Loyalty-Analysis/README.md

  ### Sales Trends:

-- **The company’s sales peaked in December 2020 with 4,019 orders totaling $1,251,721 monthly revenue.**
+- **The company’s sales peaked in May 2020 with 2,727 orders totaling $7,97,247 monthly revenue.**
   This corresponds with the boom in economy-wide spending due to pandemic-induced changing consumer behavior.

-- Beginning in April 2021, **revenue declined on a year-over-year basis for 21 consecutive months.**
+- Beginning in March 2021, **revenue declined on a year-over-year basis for 22 consecutive months.**
-  Revenue hit a company lifetime low in October 2022, with the company earning just over $178K.
-In the following months, revenue recovered slightly, following normal holiday seasonality patterns.
+  Revenue hit a company lifetime low in December 2022, with the company earning just over $180K.

 - Despite the downward trend, full-year 2022 remained above the pre-COVID 2019 baseline in all three key performance indicators.
   This is primarily due to the stronger 1Q22, which recorded revenue and order count well above the same period in 2020, **up 37% and 23% respectively.**